AJ-HH/dancerush-frontend/README.md

 # Known Issues

 - Cannot go beyond 10 songs at a time - pagination will be done when I have the time
 - Song modal does not work for certain mobile devices.
-This has no consistency, on my phone (iPhone) and a friend (iPhone) it doesn't show the song details, while other friends (iPhone + Android) on different browsers (Safari, Firefox) it shows all the details
+This has no consistency, on my phone (iPhone) and a friend (iPhone) it doesn't show the song details, while other friends (iPhone + Android) on different browsers (Safari, Firefox) it shows all the details.
+If you have an iPhone 12 it will not work for some reason.
 - May be difficult to close modals on very small screens